 - Ensuring Google can find, crawl, and index your content

 Learn the basics in this video or read our beginner’s guide to SEO:

 Email lists allow you to communicate with your readers anytime.

 Use them to tell fans about new content and keep them coming back to your site for more.
 This leads to more affiliate clicks and sales.

-You can even send affiliate email promotions to your list directly:
+You can even add affiliate links in the emails to your audience: